Facilities assessments and planning service request

 Ottawa, Ontario K1B 4S7

 - Teletypewriter: 1-819-997-3123 (toll-free)

-Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding the Canadian Conservation Institute Website may be directed to our Access to Information and Privacy Coordinator at Canadian Heritage:
+Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding this form may be directed to our Access to Information and Privacy Coordinator at Canadian Heritage:

 Director, Access to Information and Privacy Secretariat

 25, Eddy Street, 3rd level, Gatineau, Quebéc K1A 0M5